What is blockchain?

 A blockchain has certain unique properties.
 There are rules about how information could be added, and once the data has been saved, it’s nearly unimaginable to switch or delete it.

 Data is added over time in constructions called blocks.
 Each block is constructed on prime of the final and features a piece of knowledge that links back to the previous one.
 By trying on the most up-to-date block, we can verify that it has been created after the final.
-So if we continue all the finest way down the “chain,” we’ll attain our very first block – known as the genesis block.
+So if we continue all the finest way down the “chain,” we’ll attain our very first block.

 To analogize, suppose that you’ve got got a spreadsheet with two columns.
 In the first cell of the primary row, you place whatever knowledge you want to maintain.